Sounders return to MLS play hoping to ignite second-half spark in Joevin Jones’ homecoming

 “I’m kind of nervous,” Jones said before glancing up at the empty seats.
 “But I’m up for the challenge.”

 The versatile midfielder re-signed with Seattle in May after a two-year stint playing in Germany.
-Jones is a fan-favorite, helping the Sounders win their 2016 MLS championship and recording three goals with 14 assists overall in two seasons.
+Jones is a fan favorite, helping the Sounders win their 2016 MLS championship and recording three goals with 14 assists overall in two seasons.

 He’s played 49 minutes in his return, appearing as a reserve in two road games.
 MLS has been on a two-week break for international competitions, with Jones joining his Trinidad and Tobago national team for an unsuccessful run in the CONCACAF Gold Cup.

 “It was disappointing in the Gold Cup because we didn’t come out of the group stage,” Jones said.
 “It helped me a lot because it’s international football.
-When you play for your country, it’s high-level, so to come back here to the Sounders, I’ll be at that level.”
+When you play for your country, it’s high level, so to come back here to the Sounders, I’ll be at that level.”

-Seattle (7-4-5) will need that level when it hosts Vancouver (4-6-8) on Saturday.
+Seattle (7-4-5) will need that level when it hosts Vancouver (4-6-8).
 The match resumes Cascadia Cup games and league play but both teams remain without key players due to the U.S.-based Gold Cup and Copa America, which is being played in Brazil.

 Both tournaments have entered the quarterfinals with each championship match slated for July 7.